 An irrevocable dynasty trust is a gifting vehicle that offers a way to shift future appreciation of assets to others while fixing the gift tax cost at today’s asset values.
 It also can be structured to last for generations.
 Using this strategy, you could create a trust with assets equal in value to your remaining applicable exclusion amount.
 The value of the gift is the fair market value of the assets transferred to the trust as of the date of transfer.
-In addition, it is possible that a married couple will allocate enough of their available generation-skipping transfer tax exemptions (currently $5.34 million in 2014) to the initial contribution to make the trust fully exempt from the generation skipping transfer tax, i.e., “GSTT Exempt.”
+In addition, it is possible that a married couple will allocate enough of their available generation-skipping transfer tax exemptions (currently $11.4 million in 2019, scheduled to drop by 50% in 2026) to the initial contribution to make the trust fully exempt from the generation skipping transfer tax, i.e., “GSTT Exempt.”
 You cannot be a beneficiary of this trust.

 Because it is contemplated that this trust and distributions from the trust will not be subject to generation-skipping transfer taxes, additional contributions to the trust by you should be made only to the extent that you have enough unused generation-skipping transfer tax exemption to allocate to the future contributions.
 This will be necessary for the trust to remain fully “GSTT Exempt” following the additional contributions.